-Reception -Y6 - Children come around into the rear school playground, either from school transport or escorted by parents, between 8.45 and 8.50 am with the school day beginning at 8.50 am.
+Reception -Y4 - Children come around into the playground, either from school transport or escorted by parents between 8.45 and 9.00 am with the school day beginning at 9.00 am.

-All members of teaching staff are available to parents/carers every morning between 8:30 and 8.45 am.
+All members of staff are available to parents/carers every morning between 8:45 and 9:00am.

 Attendance is recorded each day and for each session for all children and information on the attendance of all children in a funded place is provided to the Local Authority.
-Children are encouraged to self-register through our online learning platform, school360, which is displayed on the interactive whiteboard in each classroom at the beginning of each day. (this is currently completed by a member of the school team) A member of staff will then submit that register electronically to the school office.
+Children are encouraged to self-register through our online learning platform, school360, which is displayed on the interactive whiteboard in each classroom at the beginning of each day.
+A member of staff will then submit that register electronically to the school office.